CannaKeys Databank Glossary

 - Clinical trials are conducted on humans.

-- Laboratory trials (in vitro testing) are experiments that operate under controlled conditions, performing careful measurement, utilizing the scientific method (e.g. observing and measuring the effect of a cannabinoid against a bacteria in a Petri dish).
+- Laboratory trials (in vitro testing) are experiments that operate under controlled conditions, performing careful measurement and utilizing the scientific method (e.g., observing and measuring the effect of a cannabinoid against bacteria in a Petri dish).

 - Animal trials (in vivo testing) are experiments conducted on animals.

-- Meta-analyses typically include a review (statistical or qualitative) of a multitude of already published scientific studies to provide an overview or to extrapolate data or to use them in innovative ways.
+- Meta-analyses typically include a review (statistical or qualitative) of many already published scientific studies to provide an overview, extrapolate data, or use them in innovative ways.

 - Human trials are human subject research.

-- Double-blind placebo controlled trials are considered the “gold” standard for intervention-based scientific investigations.
-A key characteristic of this type of study is that neither the investigator nor the subject know who gets the drug to be tested or the placebo.
+- Double-blind placebo-controlled trials are considered the “gold” standard for intervention-based scientific investigations.
+A vital characteristic of this study is that neither the investigator nor the subject knows who gets the drug to be tested or the placebo.

 Testosterone (hormone) is the primary male sex hormone.
 (See Ligand)